 QSI Chengdu maintains a school website which contains important information.
-The school also communicates information via WeChat for Work, Seesaw and Microsoft Teams.
-Parents and students will be added to WeChat groups with their homeroom teacher or teams with subject teachers.
-Schoolwide updates are shared via the official WeChat account.
+We urge all parents to visit our website regularly.
+The school also communicates information via WeCom, Seesaw and other social media platforms.
+Parents and students will be added to WeCom groups with their homeroom teacher.